 Open Doors reports that the parents and families of the victims are in mourning and in “indescribable pain.”

 “Open Doors is calling on Christians in the West to bear this horrific burden with our brothers and sisters in Mubi and Adamawa state,” says Open Doors USA spokesman Jerry Dykstra.
 “Nigeria is becoming a killing field.
 According to Associated Press, an extremist group that is located primarily in Northern Nigeria has been responsible for almost 700 deaths this year, although it has yet to make a statement claiming responsibility for the attack on Monday night.

 “Many of those 700 victims are Christians.
 Boko Haram’s stated aim is to drive all Christians out of Nigeria and set up Sharia law in all of Nigeria.

 “Please pray for the parents, families and friends of the innocent victims of this slaughter.
 Pray that they will receive the comfort only our Lord can give.
 Pray that justice will prevail.
 Pray that Christians will not retaliate.”

-The State Department’s 2011 International Religious Freedom Report released a few weeks ago stated: “In Nigeria, attacks by elements of the violent extremist sect Boko Haram claimed the lives of both Christians and Muslims.
+The State Department’s 2011 International Religious Freedom Report released a few weeks ago stated: “In Nigeria, attacks by elements of the violent extremist sect an extremist group that is located primarily in Northern Nigeria claimed the lives of both Christians and Muslims.
 The government did not effectively quell rising hostility or investigate and prosecute those responsible for violence.”

 Nigeria is ranked No. 13 on the 2012 Open Doors World Watch List of 50 countries which are the worst persecutors of Christians.
 According to the World Watch List, Nigeria had at least 300 martyrs in 2011, although the actual number could be closer to 1,000.